awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 One common issue that can cause replication errors is when the value for the `max_allowed_packet` parameter for a Read Replica is less than the `max_allowed_packet` parameter for the source DB instance\.
 The `max_allowed_packet` parameter is a custom parameter that you can set in a DB parameter group that is used to specify the maximum size of DML code that can be executed on the database\.
 In some cases, the `max_allowed_packet` parameter value in the DB parameter group associated with a source DB instance is smaller than the `max_allowed_packet` parameter value in the DB parameter group associated with the source's Read Replica\.
 In these cases, the replication process can throw an error \(Packet bigger than 'max\_allowed\_packet' bytes\) and stop replication\.
 You can fix the error by having the source and Read Replica use DB parameter groups with the same `max_allowed_packet` parameter values\.

 Other common situations that can cause replication errors include the following:
 + Writing to tables on a Read Replica\.
-If you are creating indexes on a Read Replica, you need to have the `read_only` parameter set to **0** to create the indexes\.
-If you are writing to tables on the Read Replica, it might break replication\.
+If you are creating indexes on a Read Replica that are different from the indexes on the source DB instance, you must have the `read_only` parameter set to `0` to create the indexes\.
+If you are writing to tables on the Read Replica, it might break replication if the read replica becomes incompatible with the source DB instance\.
+After you've performed maintenance tasks on the Read Replica, we recommend that you set the `read_only` parameter back to `1`\.
 +  Using a non\-transactional storage engine such as MyISAM\.
 Read replicas require a transactional storage engine\.
 Replication is only supported for the InnoDB storage engine on MySQL\.
 +  Using unsafe nondeterministic queries such as `SYSDATE()`\.
 For more information, see [Determination of Safe and Unsafe Statements in Binary Logging](http://dev.mysql.com/doc/refman/5.5/en/replication-rbr-safe-unsafe.html)\.